ContentMine/vms/using_contentmine_vm.md

 ## 1. Usage

 Everything starts with a right click from here.
 If you want navigate through the folders on the machine, right-click on the desktop and select "File Manager".
 There is also a browser included, which can be opened with right-click and "Web Browser".
-The ContentMine pipeline is controlled from the command line interface, which can be opened with right-click and "Terminal".
+The ContentMine pipeline is controlled from the **command line interface**, which can be opened with right-click and "Terminal".
 This opens a text-based interface, from where we can navigate folders, look into files, and interact with the ContentMine software.

 ![Terminal](images/terminal.png)